 PAUL GARNER, clarinet

 Garner is associate principal and E-flat clarinet of the Dallas Symphony Orchestra.
 Prior to his Dallas appointment, he was a member of the orchestras of New Orleans and Denver, and also served in the U.S. Military Academy Band at West Point.
-He is a member of the Grammy-nominated new music ensemble Voices of Change, and his chamber music affiliations include Fine Arts Chamber Players, Basically Beethoven, Hubbard Chamber Players, Crowley Chamber Series, Nasher Sculpture Center and Walden Chamber Music Society of Colorado.
-Garner has performed at the Vail Bravo Festival, Grand Teton Festival and Brevard Music Festival.
-He has been published in The Clarinet, and has served on the faculty of Southern Methodist University since 1999, where he teaches clarinet and chamber music.
+He is a member of the Grammy-nominated new music ensemble Voices of Change, and his chamber music affiliations include Fine Arts Chamber Players, Basically Beethoven, Hubbard Chamber Players, Crowley Chamber Series, Nasher Sculpture Center, and Walden Chamber Music Society of Colorado.
+Garner has performed at the Bravo!
+Vail Festival, Grand Teton Festival, and Brevard Music Festival.
+He has published in The Clarinet, and has served on the faculty of Southern Methodist University since 1999, where he teaches clarinet and chamber music.
 He holds degrees from the University of Kansas and Michigan State University.

 JEAN LARSON GARVER, flute